Piper Alpha: Occidental “never ever apologised.”

 Occidental & BP both had prior identical accidents that were kept secret allowing them to push their luck, but the second time their luck ran out.

-The fact that the Department of Energy (DoE) let them to carry out their own investigation gave them the opportunity to keep their report findings secret and of course this meant that no sanctions (their own report admitted that they could have faced prosecutions on four counts) were incurred and no preventative measures were identified or enforced.
+The fact that the Department of Energy (DoE) let Occidental to carry out their own investigation gave them the opportunity to keep their report findings secret and of course this meant that no sanctions (their own report admitted that they could have faced prosecutions on four counts) were incurred and no preventative measures were identified or enforced.

 The 1984 report that no one had seen was only released on the same day that the DoE published their interim report on the 1988 disaster.